 Risk reduction by aseismic infrastructure

 The earthquakes in Mexico have caused devastating damage in Mexico City.
-According to the media, more than 40 buildings collapsed in Mexico City. include the collapse the private Enrique Rébsamen school, which quickly became the most riveting emblem of the loss the earthquake.
-City officials have begun an investigation to determine whether this incident caused by violation of construction codes.
+According to the media, more than 40 buildings collapsed in Mexico City.
+This includes the collapse of the private Enrique Rébsamen school, which quickly became the most riveting emblem of the loss caused by the earthquake.
+City officials have begun an investigation to determine whether this incident was caused by a violation of construction codes.

 The UN Secretary-General's Special Representative for Disaster Risk Reduction, Mr. Robert Glasser, mentioned on September 22, "This latest seismic tragedy underlines once more the truth that it is not earthquakes which kill people but buildings.
-Even Mexico City with its remarkable early warning system, and strict building and land use codes put place following the 1985 earthquake, this remains a major challenge"
+Even Mexico City with its remarkable early warning system, and strict building and land use codes put place following the 1985 earthquake, this remains a major challenge."

-As a matter of the fact, this is not the first time Mexico face a seismic catastrophe of this scale.
+As a matter of the fact, this is not the first time Mexico has face a seismic catastrophe of this scale.
 In 1958 an earthquake struck central and southwestern Mexico, killing more than 10,000.
 After this tragedy, Mexico equipped itself with one of the world's most effective early warning systems for earthquakes.
 Despite the implementation of this state of the art alert system, there were still issues in disaster prevention.
 The importance of investment in disaster risk reduction for resilience is repeatedly emphasized in Sendai Framework for Disaster Risk Reduction 2015-2030.
-As one of the priorities for disaster risk reduction, the article proposes to strengthen disaster-resilient public and private investment in particular schools hospitals and physical infrastructures build better from the start to withstand hazards through proper design and construction including the use of the principles of universal design and the standardization of building materials.
+As one of the priorities for disaster risk reduction, the article proposes to strengthen disaster-resilient public and private investment, in particular schools, hospitals and physical infrastructures.
+The aim is to build better from the start in order to withstand hazards through proper design and construction including the use of the principles of universal design and the standardization of building materials.

 The Cancun High-Level Communiqué 2017

-Mexico hosted Global Platform for Disaster Risk Reduction in Cancun from May 22 to 26, 2017.
+Mexico hosted the Global Platform for Disaster Risk Reduction in Cancun from May 22 to 26, 2017.
 The 2017 Global Platform was the first conference to provide a major opportunity for the international community to review progress on the implementation of the Sendai Framework for Disaster Risk Reduction.

 Questions to consider